-Allelic richness (A_r) and gene diversity (H_e) were assessed for each locus and each population (that is, year-classes populations of each origin) using FSTAT v2.93 (Goudet, 2001), accounting for sample size differences by the rarefaction method implemented in the software.
-Null allele frequencies were estimated using the Van Oosterhout algorithm implemented in MICROCHECKER v2.2 (Van Oosterhout et al., 2004).
-Significant differences between samples were tested using a Friedman Chi-squared test for non-independent data, followed by pairwise paired Wilcoxon tests with false discovery rate correction for multiple testing (Benjamini and Hochberg, 1995) in R (R Core Team, 2013).
+Allelic richness (Ar) and gene diversity (He) were assessed for each locus and each population (i.e. year classes populations of each origin) using FSTAT v2.93 (Goudet, 2001), accounting for sample size differences by the rarefaction method implemented in the software.
+Null allele frequencies were estimated using the Van Oosterhout algorithm implemented in MICROCHECKER v2.2 (Van Oosterhout et al. 2004).
+Significant differences between samples were tested using a Friedman Chi-squared test for non-independent data, followed by pairwise paired-wilcoxon tests with false discovery rate (FDR) correction for multiple testing (Benjamini & Hochberg 1995) in R (R Core Team, 2013).

-Pairwise F{ST} values (Weir and Cockerham, 1984) were calculated with GENETIX v4.05 (Belkhir et al., 2001), and heterogeneity in allelic frequencies between pairs of samples was tested with GENEPOP v4.2 (G-test; 1000 dememorisations, 100 batches and 10 000 iterations per batch; Rousset, 2008).
-The presence of outlier loci was checked using LOSITAN (50 000 simulations, infinite mutation model, 95% confidence intervals; Antao et al., 2008).
+Pairwise $F{ST}$ values (Weir & Cockerham 1984) were calculated with GENETIX v4.05 (Belkhir et al. 2001), and heterogeneity in allelic frequencies between pairs of samples was tested with GENEPOP v4.2 (G-test; 1,000 dememorisations, 100 batches, and 10,000 iterations per batch; Rousset, 2008).
+The presence of outlier loci was checked using LOSITAN (50,000 simulations, infinite mutation model, 95% confidence intervals; Antao et al. 2008).

 Relatedness was calculated with COANCESTRY v1.0 (Wang, 2011), using the triadic likelihood method described by Wang (2007).
 This estimator was chosen because it is least biased when data contain many unrelated individuals (Wang, 2007), as expected in wild populations of marine mollusks.
-Significance of mean differences in relatedness between samples was assessed by 10 000 permutations in COANCESTRY.
+Significance of mean differences in relatedness between samples was assessed by 10,000 permutations in COANCESTRY.

 Effective population size (Ne) was estimated according to seven different methods.
-NEESTIMATOR v2.01 (Do et al., 2014) was used to apply the heterozygosity method (Zhdanova and Pudovkin, 2008), the linkage disequilibrium method (Waples and Do, 2008), the coancestry method (Nomura, 2008), as well as three temporal methods (Nei and Tajima, 1981; Pollack, 1983, Jorde and Ryman, 2007).
-The sibship method (Wang, 2009) was calculated using COLONY (Jones and Wang, 2010).
-Temporal methods were calculated on the three possible time frames (that is, 2007-2012, 2007-2009, 2009-2012) and then decomposed into estimates of yearly effective number of breeders (Nb) using the method implemented in SALMONNB v1.1 (Waples et al, 2007).
-This method has been developed for the Pacific salmon, a semelparous species, but could be applicable in our case (Waples, personal communication, and see discussion for expanded explanation).
-All details concerning the options used for Ne calculations are presented in Supplementary Material.
+NEESTIMATOR v2.01 (Do et al. 2014) was used to apply the heterozygosity method (Zhdanova & Pudovkin, 2008), the linkage disequilibrium method (Waples & Do, 2008), the coancestry method (Nomura, 2008), as well as three temporal methods (Nei & Tajima, 1981, Pollack, 1983, Jorde & Ryman, 2007).
+The sibship method (Wang, 2009) was calculated using COLONY (Jones & Wang 2010).
+Temporal methods were calculated on the three possible time-frames (i.e. 2007-2012, 2007-2009, 2009-2012) and then decomposed into estimates of yearly effective number of breeders (Nb) using the method implemented in SALMONNB v1.1 (Waples et al 2007).
+This method has been developed for the Pacific salmon, a semelparous species, but could be applicable in our case (Waples, pers. com., and see discussion for expanded explanation).
+All details concerning the options used for Ne calculations are presented in Supplementary material.

-All Ne estimates were combined using an unweighted harmonic mean, as suggested by Waples and Do (2010).
-Variance-weighted harmonic mean would have been preferable (Waples and Do, 2010), but variance estimates could not be obtained for all estimators, as some were equal to infinity.
+All Ne estimates were combined using an unweighted harmonic mean, as suggested by Waples & Do (2010).
+Variance-weighted harmonic mean would have been preferable (Waples & Do 2010), but variance estimates could not be obtained for all estimators, as some were equal to infinity.
 Negative estimates of Ne were also included in the harmonic mean.
-Negative values of Ne are most probably caused by sampling noise being greater than the signal, which is likely to happen with moderate to high Ne (Waples and Do, 2010).
+Negative values of Ne are most probably caused by sampling noise being greater than the signal, which is likely to happen with moderate to high Ne (Waples & Do 2010).
 Therefore, not including those estimates would bias the mean (see Results).

-Finally, the relative reproductive success (x) of hatchery-born scallops was estimated using the Ryman-Laikre equation (See below, Ryman and Laikre, 1991) for three possible time frames (i) combining 2007 wild and hatchery samples to produce 2009 wild samples, (ii) combining 2009 wild and hatchery samples to produce 2012 wild samples, and (iii) on overall data (2007-2012), using combined Ne estimates.
+Finally, the relative reproductive success (x) of hatchery-born scallops was estimated using the Ryman-Laikre equation (eq1, Ryman & Laikre, 1991) for two possible time-frames (1) combining 2007 wild and hatchery samples to produce 2009 wild samples and 2) combining 2009 wild and hatchery samples to produce 2012 wild samples), as well as, over all data (2007-2012) using combined Ne estimates.
 Estimates of the relative reproductive success were used to predict Ne resulting from crossings between 2012 wild and hatchery populations.